nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “I follow OWASP’s Secure Coding Guidelines by validating inputs, using parameterized queries, encoding outputs, and managing sessions securely.
 I also run static analysis tools like Bandit and SonarQube, and conduct code reviews with a security checklist.”

----

-✅ Up next: **Q29: What is Sandboxing in Cybersecurity?**
-Ready to dive into execution isolation and containment techniques?

-Excellent, Nitin!
-Let’s now go deep into **sandboxing**, a powerful security concept that often comes up in interviews — especially for roles involving malware analysis, application security, or virtualization.

----

 ### ❓ **Q29.
 What is Sandboxing in Cybersecurity?**